 What classes will prepare me for law school?

-Law school does not require a specific course of study.
-Law schools instead look for evidence that an applicant can analyze and solve problems, communicate well orally and in writing, organize and manage time, and appreciate the value of serving others and promoting justice.
-The best approach to preparing for law school is to develop these skills broadly through an array of courses and extracurricular activities.
+Law schools do not require a specific course of study.
+Instead, schools look for evidence that an applicant can analyze and solve problems, communicate well orally and in writing, organize and manage time, and appreciate the value of serving others and promoting justice.
+The best approach to preparing for law school is to develop these skills broadly through an array of courses and co-curricular activities.

 How many courses can I take S/NC?

 Although law schools do not rule out courses that have not been completed for credit, you should be judicious about the number and type of courses you take S/NC.
-This grade option is intended to encourage you to explore academic areas that are a stretch beyound your comfort zone.
-Taking a number of courses in your concentration or main area of interest S/NC may not portray you in the best light.
-Mandatory S/NC courses will not cause any concerns.
+This grade option is intended to encourage you to explore academic areas that are a stretch beyond your comfort zone.
+Taking a number of courses in your concentration or main area of interest S/NC will not portray you in the best light.
+Mandatory S/NC courses (indicated on your official transcript with an asterisk) will not cause any concern.
+Note that courses completed "with distinction" are only used for the conferral of Brown honors such as Magna Cum Laude.
+The distinction does not appear on your official transcript.

-What campus activities will enhance my law school application?
+What on- or off-campus activities will enhance my law school application?

 Your activities do not need to relate directly to law or law school.
-However, they should express and develop your leadership, collaboration, and civic service skills.
-If you are interested in learning about trial law, you might join Brown's mock-trial team.
-If you want to get to know other students considering law school, join Brown's Pre-law Society.
-Whatever you do, make sure the activity is inherently interesting to you.
+However, they should develop and express your leadership, collaboration, and civic service skills.
+If you are interested in learning about trial law, you might join Brown's mock-trial team or debating union.
+If you want to get to know other students considering law school, join Brown's Pre-law Society, Brown's Black Pre-Law Association or other student groups with an advocacy and social justice focus.
+Whatever you do, make sure the activity is intrinsically interesting to you.
+Brown's Swearer Center for public service is the hub of service activities in the broader Providence area.
+The Center for Career Exploration's BrownConnect and Handshake are excellent systems to help you search for internships and jobs, and to connect with alumni in a variety of professional fields.

 Should I wait a year or two after graduation before applying to law school?